mahuntington/ec2postgres/README.md

 1. Click on Insance ID
 1. Copy Public IPv4 address or Public IPv4 DNS
 1. Paste into browser and add :3000 after it

+## Monitoring the app for downtime

+AWS sporadically restarts EC2 instances with no warning.
+The simplest solution is to use https://www.downnotifier.com/

+1. Enter Website URL
+1. Enter your email address
+1. Make sure "Notify Me: When the site is offline" is selected
+1. Click "Start monitoring my website"